COMSATS University Islamabad

 The COMSATS University Islamabad (CUI), formerly known as COMSATS Institute of Information Technology (CIIT), is a public university in Pakistan.
 It is a multi-campus university with its principal seat located in Islamabad.
 Comsats was envisioned as Pakistan's first exclusive Institute of Information Technology.
-In the latest QS University Rankings, CUI ranked 7th in Pakistan and 801-1000 in the world.
+In the latest QS University Rankings, CUI ranked 1st in Pakistan and 801–1000 in the world.
 Nationally it is ranked top-most in Computer Sciences and IT category.
+COMSATS is also highly regarded as one of the finest Engineering School in the country.

+COMSATS is often seen as in academic race with other best Universities like NUST, FAST and GIKI.
 COMSATS University Islamabad (CUI) is under the administration of the Commission on Science and Technology for Sustainable Development in the South.

 Overview

 The university was established by the Commission on Science and Technology for Sustainable Development in the South (COMSATS) in 1998, while its first charter was granted by the Government of Pakistan in August 2000.
 Palestine joined the COMSATS as its 23rd member state in October 2015.
 S. M. Junaid Zaidi is the Founder Rector of the university and continued to serve the university till March 2017.
 The position of Rector remained vacant for the period of almost three years and Muhammad Tabassum Afzal assumed charge as Rector in July 2020 and was tasked with leading the university after its transition from an Institute of Information Technology to a full-fledged university having a new governance structure.
-Comsats was envisioned as Pakistan's first exclusive Institute of Information Technology.
+COMSATS was envisioned as Pakistan's first exclusive Institute of Information Technology.
 Previously, its name was COMSATS Institute of Information Technology (CIIT), which was transformed into a full-fledged university called the COMSATS University Islamabad (CUI) by an Act of Parliament in April 2018.

 This university was ranked among the top 250 Asian Universities by QS University Rankings in 2014 and nationally it is ranked top-most in Computer Sciences and IT category and 1st overall in the country according to NatureIndex.
 CIIT is ranked amongst the top 10 universities of Pakistan as per HEC recent rankings.
 It is also a member of the Association of Commonwealth Universities.
 Its main campus, located in Islamabad, has over 8,500 students and 30,000 more students in its 6 satellite campuses.
 Its student body also includes international students from over 9 countries.
 It has 20 departments which combined offer 100 degree programs and has since inception produced over 315 PhDs.
 It has also established the country's first ever Student Startup Business Center (SSBC) to support and promote entrepreneurship and innovation in its academic environment.
-In partnership with Brookes Pharma (Private) Limited (Métier pharma), the Career Development Center at Comsats University Islamabad Campus hosted an awareness session on "Women's Health and Hygiene."
-Young female Comsats students attended the session, which was quite informative for them.
+In partnership with Brookes Pharma (Private) Limited (Métier pharma), the Career Development Center at COMSATS University Islamabad Campus hosted an awareness session on "Women's Health and Hygiene."
+Young female COMSATS students attended the session, which was quite informative for them.